react-navigation/react-navigation.github.io/versioned_docs/version-8.x/bottom-tab-navigator.md

 - `fullHistory` - return to last visited screen in the navigator; doesn't drop duplicate entries unlike `history` - this behavior is useful to match how web pages work
 - `none` - do not handle back button

-#### `detachInactiveScreens`

-Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
-This enables integration with [react-native-screens](https://github.com/software-mansion/react-native-screens).
-Defaults to `true`.

-Only supported with `custom` implementation.

 #### `tabBar`

 Function that returns a React element to display as the tab bar.